adarschwarzbach/FantasyBet/README.md

 ## Usage

-If you are interested in checking out Fantasy Bet, please email me at[adar.schwarzbach@duke.edu](mailto:adar.schwarzbach@duke.edu) to request a TestFlight code.
+If you are interested in checking out Fantasy Bet, please email me at [adar.schwarzbach@duke.edu](mailto:adar.schwarzbach@duke.edu) to request a TestFlight code.

 Once you receive the code, redeem it by following these steps:
    - Download TestFlight